aksimhal/SynapseAnalysis/docs/README.md

-# SynapseAnalysis
-Probabilistic synapse detection and evaluation for Allen Institute array tomography data
+# Synaptic Antibody Characterization Tool
+This repository hosts the Synaptic Antibody Characterization Tool (SACT) - a framework to evaluate synaptic antibodies for array tomography (AT) applications.
+Paper: https://www.biorxiv.org/content/early/2018/02/01/258756

 ## Installation Guide

-We recommend installing anaconda and running this in a virutal environment.
+Thanks for trying out the SACT.
+The tool is contained in the "SynapseAnalysis" python module; the following steps are recomended to install.
+It is strongly advised to install anaconda and running the tool in a virutal environment.

+#### Step 1
 download miniconda with python 3.6 from https://conda.io/miniconda.html

 Change permission of file, if needed: